 The Legacy Program will be presented to the Finance Council at the March 11th meeting.

-The lenten package that was put together went over well.
+The Lenten package that was put together went over well.

-Fr Jim attended the Deanery meeting today – seems like the other 9 parishes in our deanery are about on the same page as Redeemer in regards to parish activity, finances, masses, etc.
+Fr.
+Jim attended the Deanery meeting today – seems like the other 9 parishes in our deanery are about on the same page as Redeemer in regards to parish activity, finances, masses, etc.

 The staff is in the process of planning Holy Week and Easter.